Leicester prison is a men’s prison in the centre of Leicester.

 You may not be able to speak with someone during their first few days.
 This is because it can take time to approve who they can be in touch with.
 But usually a PIN phone account is set up on the second day and then the men can submit their contact list.

-Residents do not have phones in their rooms and have to use a prison phone.
+Prisoners do not have phones in their rooms and have to use a prison phone.
 They will always need to call you, rather than you call them.

 If you need to contact the prison, telephone: 0116 228 3129.

-Residents can phone anyone named on their approved contact list of friends and family.
+Prisoners can phone anyone named on their approved contact list of friends and family.
 This list is checked by security.

 You can also exchange voicemails using the prison voicemail service.